FLO-2DKaren/FLO-2D-Tutorial-Source/source/plugin-features/Data Storage.rst

 .. image:: ../img/Data-Storage/Data004.png

-Data is written to these tables in the following methods.
+Data is written to these tables in the following methods:

 -  Importing from FLO-2D Project;